adetime/100-days-of-code/log.md

 ### Day 46: February 23, 2017

 **Today's Progress**: Finished the 05 hours block of freeCodeCamp's Responsive Design with Bootstrap.
+Also, finished the 03 hours block of jQuery.

 **Thoughts:** I known that today there are solutions better than Bootstrap to styles React apps, as in-line styles.
 But, for quick and simple apps Bootstrap can be a hand option.
 Also, learn it helps to understanding how they organize CSS styles, which helps to think about the ways we can organize and override our own styles.
+The same idea of learning purpose applies to jQuery.
 **Link to work:** [FCC Curriculum](https://freecodecamp.com/adetime)